GoogleCloudPlatform/bigquery-long-running-jobs-metric-exporter/README.md

 ## Where are queries performed, and where are metrics stored?

-By default, the Workflow runs the outstanding jobs query in the project that is being queried for running jobs.
+By default, the Workflow runs the outstanding jobs query in the project that is being queried for outstanding jobs.

 ```
 "targets": {